Why Buy an Upright Walker?

 The Upright Rollator from Beyour Walker is another budget-friendly option that is particularly well built and stylish.

-You get large 8-inch wheels at all four corners, dual locking brakes, easy folding action, a comfortable seat, large storage bag, and adjustable handles.
+You get large 10-inch wheels in the front and 8-inch wheels in the back, dual locking brakes, easy folding action, large storage bag, and adjustable handles.

 While nothing about this model is the best in it’s class, everything about it is above average… which makes it a very solid product overall.